-My first full day of cycling in Canada, covering my cycle ride from Beaver Creek to a place whose name I forget now!
+My first full day of cycling in Canada, covering my cycle ride from Beaver Creek to Snag Junction.
+This was part of my bike tour from Alaska to Argentina.

 Cycling out of Beaver Creek in Canada